aleguma/kronodroid/README.md

 ## IMPORTANT INFORMATION

-When using the data set, please cite the KronoDroid paper: https://www.sciencedirect.com/science/article/pii/S0167404821002236
+The data set is released publicly and with no restrictions.
+However, when using the dataset please cite the KronoDroid paper: https://www.sciencedirect.com/science/article/pii/S0167404821002236

 Please note that the publication work is not finished yet.
 The final citation will be posted soon (expected 22th of July).